If you are a New Zealand citizen who arrived in Australia after 26 February 2001, you will hold a New Zealand Special Category Visa (444).

 You can include your partner and children in this permanent residency visa application if your dependents are in Australia when you lodge the 189 visa, they hold a substantive visa or a Bridging Visa A, B or C.

-Unlike other skilled visas, the visa application charge is split into halves with 20% paid at the time of application and the remaining 80% just prior to the grant of your visa.
+Unlike other skilled visas, the visa application charge is split into two parts with 20% paid at the time of application and the remaining 80% just prior to the grant of your visa.

 Unlike most other Australian permanent residency visas, the New Zealand stream of the 189 visa has no upper age limit.